agoldst/dfrtopics/README.md

 ## Browsing the model interactively

 Now in alpha release: another project of mine, [dfr-browser](http://agoldst.github.io/dfr-browser), which makes topic models of DfR data into a javascript-based interactive browser.
-To export results from this model as a browser, use the package function `export_browser_data` (see the function documentation for more detail).
+To export results from this model as a browser, use the package function `dfr_browser` (see the function documentation for more detail).

 ## A note on licensing